This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fever that is higher in the morning

-- Fever does not go away or gets worse even after treatment
+- Your fever does not go away or gets worse even after treatment.

-- Heart beats faster than normal even after treatment
+- Your heart beats faster than usual even after treatment.

 Treatment for a fever